Jump to frequently asked questions about:

 You must complete ALL pre-pharmacy courses with a C- grade or higher before enrolling in the School of Pharmacy.
 All academic updates are due to Presbyterian College in July before you can begin classes in the professional program.

-When you apply via PharmCAS you will list the courses you’re taking in the fall semester as well as the courses you plan to take this coming spring and summer.
-You should post an academic update with PharmCAS in December when you receive your fall grades.
-You will need to send your spring and summer updates directly to Presbyterian College if you are accepted to pharmacy school.
+When you apply via PharmCAS you will list the courses you’re taking in the fall semester as well as the courses you plan to take in the spring and summer.
+You should provide an academic update with PharmCAS in December when you receive your fall grades and in May when you receive your spring grades.
+You will need to send summer transcripts directly to Presbyterian College if you are accepted to pharmacy school.

-We recommend requesting your transcripts NO LATER than December 15 so that all information will be received by PharmCAS before the February1st deadline.
-Remember that most schools close for the Christmas break and will not re-open before January 1, therefore you should request your transcripts in time for the registrar’s office to process your request and send the transcripts to PharmCAS before they close for the holidays.
+We recommend requesting your transcripts NO LATER than December 15 so that all information will be received by PharmCAS before the June 30 deadline.
+Remember that most schools close for the Christmas break and will not re-open before January 1; therefore, you should request your transcripts in time for the registrar’s office to process your request and send the transcripts to PharmCAS before they close for the holidays.

 All prerequisites must be completed with a C- grade or higher before enrolling in the School of Pharmacy.
 The prerequisites were selected to maximize student success in the pharmacy curriculum and to foster personal development of students.
 If you have a question about a particular prerequisite, please call the School of Pharmacy.

 Will you accept AP credit to satisfy the pre-pharmacy course requirements?